 What is an elevator pitch designed to do?

 To put it shortly, an elevator pitch is designed to introduce either you or your product or project.
 Keep in mind that your audience would most probably be complete strangers.
 Your goal here is to catch their attention and spark interest.
 Depending on what you want to achieve, there may be different types of elevator pitch presentations:

 - Introductory elevator pitch – fits anywhere from expos to business meetings – wherever you need to introduce yourself

-- Job interview presentation – fits for making a fast overview of your skills and competences for your potential employer
+- Job interview elevator pitch – fits for making a fast overview of your skills and competencies for your potential employer

-- “Selling” pitch – fits for either sell your product or getting funding to make one
+- “Selling” elevator pitch – fits for either sell your product or getting funding to make one

 Absolutely yes!
-Even though elevator pitch is an extremely short presentation, in the times of Google Slides templates, a designer presentation is actually an advantage we in Slidepeak highly advertise: https://slidepeak.com/google-slides-presentation-design.
+Even though elevator pitch is an extremely short presentation, in the times of Google Slides templates, a designer elevator pitch is actually an advantage we in slidepeak highly advertise.
 The visuals would help you illustrate your point, making it even more effective.
-Depending on your topic, it may be some piece of important data, photos of your products, or maybe a set of infographics that gives the listeners more insights into your presentation.
+Depending on your topic, it may be some piece of important data, photos of your products, or maybe a set of infographics that gives the listeners more insights into your elevator pitch.
 Be careful to choose only the most informative and effective visuals – you`ll only have one chance to impress the audience with them!